Loch Ness, Water Monsters & Highland Castles

 Traveling southwest from Invergordon, the coach skirts the banks of the beautiful Cromarty Firth then drives through Muir of Ord and past the town of Beauly.
 Keep your eyes open for a glimpse of its atmospheric ruined abbey.

-Descending a steep hill, you will see the splendid Loch Ness -- Britain's deepest freshwater lake -- whose murky depths inspire lurid tales of fantastical creatures, including the Loch Ness Monster -- you can call her ‘the Wee Beastie’ if you like.
+Descending a steep hill, you will see the splendid Loch Ness -- Britain's deepest freshwater lake -- whose murky depths inspire lurid tales of fantastical creatures.
+Not the least of these is the fabled Loch Ness Monster.
+Her real name is Nessie, but you can call her ‘the Wee Beastie’ if you like.

-After your lunch at a local hotel, the coach will turn inland through a landscape of alternating open countryside and woodland.
+After you've enjoyed lunch at a local hotel, the coach ride turns inland through a landscape of alternating open countryside and quiet woodland.
 You'll soon reach the Culloden Battlefield.
-This eerie, windswept moorland is the site of the last battle on British soil -- a turning point in Scottish history.
+This eerie, windswept moorland is the site of the last battle on Scottish soil -- a turning point in the nation's history and the beginning of the end for the clan way of life in Scotland.

 At the conclusion of your visit, return to Invergordon and the ship.